This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this egg and sausage breakfast bowl recipe, check out our Leftover Ingredients Recipe Finder.

-• Sausage: I typically use a microwaveable sausage patty for ease, heated for about 45 seconds.
-Alternatives include cooked, crumbled ground pork, bacon, or diced ham for different flavors and textures.
-If you have leftover sausage, consider making a Biscuit with Sausage Gravy or Breakfast Casserole.
+• Sausage: I use a microwaveable sausage patty, heated for 45 seconds.
+You can also use cooked ground pork, bacon, or diced ham.
+Leftover sausage works well in a Biscuit with Sausage Gravy or Breakfast Casserole.

-• Cheese: While optional, cheese adds a delightful taste.
-Shredded cheddar is my go-to, but consider experimenting with crumbled cotija, feta, smoked gouda, or pepper jack for variety.
+• Cheese (optional): Shredded cheddar is my favorite, but you can use cotija, feta, smoked gouda, or pepper jack.

 Recipe Variations

-1. Include Hash Browns: Enhance your bowl with either frozen or homemade hash browns for an extra layer of texture and comfort.
+• Hash Browns: Mix in cooked frozen or homemade hash browns for extra texture.

-2. Spinach Base: Lay your cooked eggs and sausage over a bed of fresh spinach for a refreshing and nutritious twist.
+• Spinach Base: Serve over a handful of fresh spinach for a lighter option.

-3. Southwest Style: For a zesty flavor, mix in black beans, chopped jalapeños, and top it off with pico de gallo or guacamole for a Southwest-inspired bowl.
+• Southwest Bowl: Add black beans, jalapeños, and top with pico de gallo or guacamole.

 How To Make A Breakfast Bowl